Using Shape to Categorize: Low-Shot Learning with an Explicit Shape Bias: Using Shape for Low-Shot Classification

 \textbf{Combining Appearance and Shape}

-Figure~\ref{fig:approach_overview} illustrates our approach to leveraging the 3D shape information available at training time in order to learn how to embed the image-only queries.
+Figure~\ref{fig:approach_overview} illustrates our approach to using the 3D shape information available at training time in order to learn how to embed the image-only queries.
 First, we train a low-shot point-cloud based classifier on the set of base-classes $\mathcal{D}^{\text{train}}$, resulting in an a highly discriminative embedding space for both seen and novel categories.
 We then extract point cloud embeddings for each object in the training set and train a CNN to map images into the shape embedding space.
-We now describe the approach in more detail.